Find a Qualified Attorney Near You

 Age of the Detainee

-Knowing the age of the detainee that you want to locate can be very important.
-The online detainee locator won't allow you to find a detainee who is under the age of 18.
+Knowing the detainee’s age you want to locate can be very important.
+The online detainee locator won’t let you find a detainee under 18.
 If you are looking for a detained juvenile under 18, contact your local ICE field office for specific guidance and support.

 Country of Birth

-When using the immigration detainee locator, you must know the country of birth of the detainee you're looking for.
+When using the immigration detainee locator, you must know the detainee’s country of birth.
 The search engine will not allow you to run a search without this piece of information.
 The country of birth allows the online detainee locator to narrow the search to provide the most accurate information possible.

 Alien Registration Number